dovetail-lab/fabric-operation/operations.md

 ./network.sh scale-peer -p org1 -r 4
 ```

-## Add new orderer nodes of the same bootstrap org
+## Add new orderer nodes of the bootstrap orderer org

 When RAFT consensus is used, you can add more orderer nodes to the network.
-However, as of Fabric release 1.4, it allows you to add only one new consenter at a time.
-The following script will update the system channel, and add one more orderer node of the same bootstrap orderer org to the network.
+However, since Fabric release 1.4, it allows you to add only one new consenter at a time.
+The following script will update the system channel, and add one more orderer node of the bootstrap orderer org to the network.

 ```bash
 # 1. generate crypto for new orderer nodes (assuming 3 orderers already running, i.e., orderer-0, 1, and 2)